 Will it Suit Your Torquing Needs: If You are well-adjusted to using a torque wrench, then You know the value of the tool.
 For those that maybe just getting acquainted to the torquing tool then You will start to understand the power and the feeling of its abilities to tighten – secure – and give You a peace of mind feeling when the job is done.
 You will not have to second guess yourself asking that haunting question, Did I Tighten it Enough or Not.
 With the torque wrench behind the job the answer is a full on yes.

 Just remember to exercise caution when working with rusty or deteriorated looking bolts, studs, and fasteners of any kind.
 To torque to click is fine – To torque to snap is an Oh!
 No!
 The question to ask yourself – Is this to be torqued piece, clean and free of rust and damaged threads or is it kind of looking questionable to appearance dirty-rough coating-bent or twisted does the hair start to rise on the back of your neck.
 Then stop there, before making and rash decision to carry on.

 Just Remember, to relax the torque wrench to a zero setting, say 0 lb to 8 lb of torque on the handle.
 This allows the spring tension to be in a more relaxed position – no stress area.
-This to be done after you have completed all your torquing and are ready to put your tool back in its case till the next torquing event.
+This is to be done after you have completed all your torquing and are ready to put your tool back in its case till the next torquing event.

-If You have a story about using a torque wrench in a positive or negative event, please share with me.
-Comments about this product always welcome and open for discussion.
+If You have a story about using a torque wrench in a positive or negative event, please share it with me.
+Comments about this product are always welcome and open for discussion.
 Thanks for now… Doug